Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 Change of coordinates
 ---------------------

 *TopLoc_Datum3D* class represents a change of elementary coordinates.
-Such changes must be shared so this class inherits from *MMgt_TShared*.
+Such changes must be shared so this class inherits from *Standard_Transient*.
 The coordinate is represented by a transformation *gp_Trsfpackage*.
 This transformation has no scaling factor.

 @subsection occt_modat_5_2 Naming shapes, sub-shapes, their orientation and state